 “A total of 45 men were lost to the war.
 In 1920 a book was produced: On Active Service, War Work at Home 1914-1919, recording events at the Press during the war and also giving the service record of all the men who were conscripted.
 A monument to commemorate the soldiers who died was also erected, funded by voluntary contributions from staff.

 “A further 21 names were added to it after World War Two.
-The memorial once stood by the Walton Street gate, but was moved to its current, more prominent, site outside Printer’s House early this century.” – Martin Maw
+The memorial once stood by the Walton Street gate, but was moved to its current, more prominent, site outside Printer’s House early this century.” – MM

 Following Liz Woolley’s reference to Grandpont, we’d also like to mention a moving talk given recently by Councillor Liz Wade, entitled ‘47 Men of North Oxford’, tracing the lives of those men of Jericho, Kingston Road and Hayfield Road who died in the Great War.
-One of them was Arthur Morris, pictured here along with the telegram presented to his mother.
+One of them was Arthur Morris, pictured here, and, below him, the telegram presented to his mother.
 Liz writes:

 “Arthur Morris was the ninth of eighteen children, eleven of whom survived infancy.
 He was born in 1899 at 74 Hayfield Road, and was a sickly child.
 ‘Save that last bit for Arthur,’ was often heard around the family table.
 His parents and siblings constantly worried about his health.